Deeniealamin1/pizza-shop/README.md

 ### Project Description
 PIZZA-licious is a Java-based command-line ordering system for a pizza shop.
 It allows users to build fully custom order items, select pre-configured signature pizzas, add drinks and sides, and complete checkout with an automatically generated receipt file.

-The system replaces manual order tracking with a structured digital workflow that ensures accurate pricing and consistent order handling.
+The system replaces manual order tracking with an organized digital ordering system that helps keep pricing accurate and orders consistent.

 ### Problem Solved & Target User
 This application replaces a manual paper-based ordering process that was prone to calculation mistakes and missing records.
 It ensures:

-- Accurate order totals through automated polymorphic pricing dispatch
+- Accurate order totals through automatic price calculation
 - Organized order tracking with newest items displayed first
 - A saved timestamped receipt file for every completed transaction